-Though the reproductive role of male Dubia roaches makes them arguably more expendable than females, we don’t treat the two differently.
-Our males get the same food, environment, and care as our females.
-This means they eat only the most nutritious foods and live in conditions that meet and exceed their needs.
-We know that food, temperature, and other environmental factors play a role in determining the lifetime mating success of male Dubia roaches.
-Our males will bring the benefit of exceptionally healthy and well cared for male breeders to your colony.
+The reproductive role of adult male Dubia roaches makes them arguably more expendable than females.
+However, we don’t treat them differently.
+Our adult males get the same food, environment, and care as females.
+This means they eat only the most nutritious foods and live in conditions that not only meet their needs but contribute to optimum health and productivity.
+We know that food, temperature, and other environmental factors play a critical role in determining the lifetime mating success of adult male Dubia roaches.
+Our breeders, both male and female, bring this benefit to your colony.

 As feeders, male Dubia tend to be more active than females.
-They’re faster, and they tend to run around an enclosure where females prefer to seek shelter an hunker down.
-Male Dubia roaches are a great choice if your animal likes a challenge from their feeder insects.
+They’re faster and tend to run around an enclosure more than females or nymphs.
+Male Dubia roaches are a great choice if your animal likes a challenge from their feeders.

-And of course, both males and females are fantastically nutritious.
-We suspect there is probably at least some difference between the two, and that difference is likely their fat content.
-Female Dubia eat their entire lives to build up their fat body – an organ similar to the liver important for egg production and other reproductive processes.
-Males have different nutritional needs and dietary habits, partly because they don’t have a fat body.
-For example, they tend to prefer fruit versus more calorie dense foods.
-There’s no research on the topic, but male Dubia are probably lower in fat than females.
+And of course, adult males are wonderfully nutritious feeders, as are females.
+But we do suspect there may be at least some difference between the two.
+This difference is likely in their fat content.
+Female Dubia eat their entire lives to build up their fat body, which is an organ similar to the liver important for egg production and other reproductive processes.
+Males don’t have a fat body, and therefore have different nutritional needs and dietary habits.

 Important Note on Housing Male Dubia